rdsea/bigdataincidentanalytics/REASONING.md

   * **Advantage of exporter**: exporters offer time-series data on metrics that are specific to the monitored application.
 If we're only interested in low-level metrics such as RAM usage or the general JVM metrics, then an explicit exporter might be unnecessary.
 On the other hand, Flink's exporter provides more fine-grained metrics about the JobManager, TaskManagers, operators and much more which are specific to Flink.
 Another example is Mosquitto.
 Without an already written exporter, it would require additional manual effort to tap into Mosquitto's internals in order to get the metrics.
 The existing exporter already offers a great set of metrics that we can leverage.
 * **Application-based**:
   * Specific, custom-written metrics need to be exposed on the application-layer.
 For this the recommended way is to use one of the existing [client libraries](https://prometheus.io/docs/instrumenting/clientlibs/).
-  * In custom Flink code, it's very easy to [register metrics](https://ci.apache.org/projects/flink/flink-docs-stable/monitoring/metrics.html#registering-metrics) due to its support for Prometheus.
+  * For instance, in custom Flink code, it's very easy to [register metrics](https://ci.apache.org/projects/flink/flink-docs-stable/monitoring/metrics.html#registering-metrics) due to its built-in support for Prometheus.
 * Last resort: **cAdvisor**
   * Assuming that the previous two strategies cannot be applied due to limitations, a deamon called [cAdvisor](https://github.com/google/cadvisor) provides a fallback for getting resource usage and performance metrics of running Docker containers.
   * If there is absolutely no way to instrument a crucial component or expose its metrics, then the recommended decision is to avoid investing excessive effort into that component and rely on the reporting of other ones.
 To illustrate this, let us assume that there is a third-party data source from where our pipeline is receiving its crucial data from.
 If the monitoring at the source is infeasible, then it should be performed at the entry point of our pipeline, namely the first component(s) the external data arrives at (which can be instrumented).

 #### How to capture Signals with Prometheus

-As mentioned earlier, the notion of Signals in case of metrics are based on alerts that need to be defined inside Prometheus.
+The notion of Signals in case of metrics are based on alerts that need to be defined inside Prometheus.
 The diagram below shows the participating components and how metrics can become Signals.

 ![Prometheus Alerting](documents/images/Prometheus_Alerting.png)